-Now, Ms. Oakar, I know you didn't write this, and it is probably somebody else who wrote it, who got it from somebody else, who got it from somebody else, who got it from were not even the president when this was written.
+Now, Ms. Oakar, I know you didn't write this, and it is probably somebody else who wrote it, who got it from somebody else, who got it from somebody else, and you were not even the president when this was written.